Loading...

 Exercise Regularly

-Engage in regular physical activity, which helps your body manage glucose levels more efficiently.
+Engage in regular physical activity to help your body utilize glucose more efficiently.

 healthspan-mbl